Cardinal invariants of closed graphs: Combinatorics

 \begin{claim} The set $A^O$ is $G$-loose. \end{claim}

 \begin{proof} If this failed, there would be a point $y\in X$ such that each neighborhood of $y$ contains some point of $A^O$ not equal to $y$ and $G$-connected to $y$.
-In particular, $y$ belongs to the closure of the set $A^O$.
+In particular, $y\in\bar A^O\subset\bar O$.
 Let $P$ be an open neighborhood of $y$ containing none of the points in the finite $o$-outflow of $y$, and let $x\in A^O\cap P$ be a point $G$-connected to $y$.
 The edge $\{ x, y\}\in G$ cannot be oriented towards the point $x$ by the choice of the neighborhood $P$.
 It also cannot be oriented towards the point $y$ since $y\in\bar O$ and no points in $\bar O$ are in the outflow of the point $x$.
 A contradiction. \end{proof}

 Clearly, the $G$-loose sets $A^O$, as $O$ varies over some fixed countable basis of the space $X$, cover the whole space, and so the loose number of the graph $G$ is countable.

 Now, suppose that the loose number of $G$ is countable, and let $X=\bigcup_nA_n$ be a cover of the space $X$ by countably many $G$-loose sets.
 For each $n\in\gw$ and each point $x\in X$, let $f_n(x)\subset X$ be some basic open set containing $x$ and no points of $A_n$ which are $G$-connected to $x$.
 For every $n\in\gw$ and every basic open set $O\subset X$, let $A_{n}^O=\{x\in A_n\colon f_n(x)=O\}$.